Table of Contents

 - Glucocorticoids (against inflammation, overactive immune system, inflammatory rheumatic diseases)

 - Nicotinic acid (to decrease increased blood cholesterol)

 - Pentamidine (antiprotozoal, commonly used in tropical medicine)

 - Thiazide diuretics

 Diabetes due to viral infection

-In congenital rubella, caused by the rubella virus, the islet cells of the pancreas may be destroyed.
-It results in the deficiency of insulin hormone leading to type-1 diabetes.
-The human cytomegalovirus (CMV) can also contribute to the development of diabetes, as pancreatitis may occur as the disease progresses.
+In congenital rubella, caused by the rubella virus, the islet cells of the pancreas may be destroyed resulting in the deficiency of insulin hormone leading to type 1 diabetes.
+Human cytomegalovirus (CMV) infection also leads to the development of diabetes, as pancreatitis may occur with disease progression.

 Diabetes due to immunological defects

-In certain autoimmune diseases, such as stiff person syndrome (SPS), the endocrine glands may get harmed.
-This negatively influences the beta cells of the pancreas, resulting in type-1 diabetes.
-Other immunological defects that cause diabetes are the presence of anti-insulin receptor antibodies that block the insulin receptors of the cells, resulting in type-1 diabetes mellitus.
+In certain autoimmune diseases, such as Stiff-person syndrome (SPS), the endocrine glands may be affected adversely with negative effects on the beta cells of pancreas, resulting in type 1 diabetes.
+Other immunological defects that trigger type 1 diabetes include the presence of anti-insulin receptor antibodies that block the insulin receptors of the cells.